fenryka/org-chart/README.md

 <!-- te -->
 # Org Chart

 A very simple python application to generate an organsiation chart from a CSV file.
 Specifically, one formatted as a circular hierarchy.

+> *NOTE* There seems to be an issue at the moment with Python 3.10 and PyQt5
+> involving conversions between float and int.
+It looks like this used to be
+> done automatically and PyQt relied upon that when calculating the canvas
+> size for the image.
+Now it is no longer automatic we crash with a TypeError
+>
+> PDF export still works for now and as fixes land will update the readme

 ## Dependencies